Bluesky RSS announcer

 A Bluesky announcement script

-that I wrote in python
+that I wrote in python:

 Consuming and parsing an RSS web feed.
 Embed and post to Bluesky using AT Protocol also known Authenticated Transfer Protocol or ATProto.